Axect/Rugfield/README.md

 # Rugfield

-`rugfield` is a Rust library for generating Gaussian Random Fields (GRF) using the circulant embedding method.
-It provides a simple and efficient way to generate GRFs for a given range and sigma value.
+Rugfield is a Rust library for generating Gaussian Random Fields (GRFs) using the circulant embedding method.
+It provides an efficient and easy-to-use implementation for simulating GRFs with various kernel functions.

 ## Features

-- Generate Gaussian Random Fields for a specified range and sigma value
-- Implements the circulant embedding method for efficient GRF generation
+- Generate GRFs using the circulant embedding method
+- Support for squared exponential and Matérn kernels
-- Utilizes the `rustfft` library for Fast Fourier Transform (FFT) operations
+- Efficient computation using the `rustfft` library
-- Provides some kernel functions.
-  - `Kernel::SquaredExponential(sigma: f64)`
-  - `Kernel::Matern(nu: f64, rho: f64)`
+- Optional serialization support with the `serde` feature

 ## Installation

-To use `rugfield` in your Rust project, add the following to your `Cargo.toml` file:
+Add the following to your `Cargo.toml` file:

 ```toml
 [dependencies]